RC99/LangModel/README.md

 10)Perplexeity is randomness count so the above statement is valid.

 DEPLOYMENT
-It is not done yet but one can deploy using Microsoft softwares or Deep Learning Studio or other softwares.
+It is not done yet but one can deploy using several softwares line DL studio, etc THANK YOU

-THANK YOU
 Happy Coding!!!